 Living Allowance and Money Management

-Volunteers receive a monthly allowance in Sri Lankan currency (rupee) that is sufficient to live at the level of the local people.
+Volunteers receive a monthly allowance in Sri Lankan currency (rupee) that is sufficient to live at a level comparable to host country counterparts.
 The allowance covers food, housing, household supplies, clothing, transportation to and from work, utilities, recreation and entertainment, and incidental expenses.
-Peace Corps Volunteers are expected to live at a level that is comparable with that of their host country counterparts.
 The Peace Corps discourages Volunteers from supplementing their living allowance with funds from home.
-Credit cards can be used in major cities and tourist areas.
+Credit and debit cards can be used in major cities and tourist areas.
 There is a risk for credit card fraud and potential identity theft.
-Volunteers who travel in the region, however, may find having a credit card useful during their travels.
+Volunteers who travel while on vacation, however, may find having a credit/debit card useful during their travels.